 - Select Clients from DHCP Table Click the Select check box to reserve a client's IP address.
-Then click Add Clients. - Manually Adding Client To manually assign an IP address, enter the client's name in the Enter Client Name field.
+Then click Add Clients. - Manually Add Client To manually assign an IP address, enter the client's name in the Enter Client Name field.
 Enter the IP address you want it to have in the Assign IP Address field.
 Enter its MAC address in the To This MAC Address field.
-Then click Add.
+Then click Add and click Save Settings.